-Each year group has their own league and points are scored each week depending on overall attendance of the form - 8 points for the form with highest attendance, working down to 1 point for the form with the lowest attendance.
-(In Year 7 & 8 there are 10 forms so points are awarded 1-10).
+Each year group has their own league and points are scored each week depending on overall attendance of the form - 10 points for the form with highest attendance, working down to 1 point for the form with the lowest attendance.
 The winning form each week will access a reward the following week.
-The winning LP form will receive the main reward during week 1 of the following LP.
-The rewards for the winning form each week in each year is:
+The winning form for the HT will receive the main reward during week 1 of the following HT.

+Examples of the rewards for the winning form each week in each year are:

 'Skip the Queue Lunch Pass for a week'.

-During the Covid pandemic it is a small bag of sweets.
+A small bag of sweets.

-The reward for the LP winning form in Yr7,8,9 is Period 4 in the College Hall watching a film of their choice.
+The reward for the HT winning form in Yr7,8,9 is Period 4 in the College Hall watching a film of their choice.
 (Own food can be consumed).
 In years 10 and 11 the reward is a pizza party in the school canteen.

 Attendance leagues provide an opportunity for form tutors to work with their forms on having excellent attendance, coming together to achieve success and improving attendance.
 Positive attendance will be celebrated by both Form Tutor and Head of Learning on a regular basis.
-Pupils with good attendance will also be celebrated at termly achievement assemblies and at the College awards ceremonies.
+Pupils with good attendance will also be celebrated at termly achievement assemblies.